SDG 14: Life Below Water

 A Purchasing Guide for USask staff provides guidelines that encourage natural materials over plastics.

-Guidelines for USask Grounds Management have eliminated the use of all fertilizers and chemicals in their operations which eliminates potential nutrient loading in run-off in to marine bodies.
+Guidelines for USask Grounds Management have eliminated the use of all fertilizers and chemicals in their operations which eliminates potential nutrient loading in run-off into marine bodies.
 The university is also investigating expanded use of green infrastructure (e.g. green roofs, engineered swales) to reduce the amount of runoff into the river valley.
+Sustainability is kept top of mind in the design, maintenance and use of USask grounds.

 Research Institutes, Centres, & Projects